(Editor's note: This review was originally published on July 15, 2020.)

 If you're looking for a pure memory foam mattress, can't accommodate such a thick mattress, or need something a bit softer, this particular model probably isn't the choice for you — although Brentwood Home does have four more mattresses available that might be right up your alley.

 All in all, I loved the feel of this cozy mattress and slept extra easy knowing I wasn't breathing in any unnecessary toxins or resting on harmful materials.
-(If you're curious to try, right now you can get an additional $175 off when you use the code WAVES175.)
+(If you're curious to try, right now you can save $200 with code REDPOPPY.)